captn3m0/captn3m0.github.com/projects/index.md

 [foreteller-dl][foreteller]
 : **Apr 2021** A reverse-engineered implementation of the Foreteller Games application to download media files without running the app.

+[Electoral Bond Marketplace][ebm]
+: **Apr 2021** An April fool's joke on India's opaque Electoral Bond instruments and how they can be used for money laundering.
+I wrote a [twitter thread explaining it all](https://twitter.com/captn3m0/status/1377603135078735877).

 [EBook: Never say you can't survive](https://github.com/captn3m0/never-say-you-cant-survive) : **Oct 2020**  Script to generate an ebook for "Never Say You Can't Survive" - upcoming book by Charlie Jane Anders.